About this Collection

 For 23 years St Kentigern Hospice has provided specialist palliative care for the people of North Wales.
 We have cared for thousands of people with life-limiting illnesses and provided support for their families and friends.

-It costs more than £1.6 million to run the Hospice which equates to more than £4,300 per day.
-Just 18% of this will come from the Local Health Board, it is only enough funding to support the Hospice for 66 days.
+It costs more than £1.6 million to run the Hospice which equates to more than £4300 per day.
+Less than 20% of this will come from the Local Health Board, it is only enough funding to support the Hospice for 66 days.
 The Hospice therefore greatly relies upon on the generosity of the communities it serves in North East Wales to raise the additional funding for the remaining 299 days of the year

 In October building work started at the hospice in order to extend, reconfigure and refurbish our Hospice building to make it fit for the future and to meet the needs of our patients, their carers, their families and to comply with current legislation.

-Your Christmas tree could really make a last legacy of hospice care in your community this January.
+Your Christmas tree could really make a lasting legacy of hospice care in your community this January.